bhlmn/google_cloud_data_engineer/README.md

 ## Work log

+* **March 3, 2021** - 1 hour.
+Explored BigQuery public datasets, looking for something where I could explore BigQuery ML, but no home runs yet.
 * **March 2, 2021** - 1 hour.
 Coursera course discussing BigQuery and BigQuery ML.
 * **March 1, 2021** - 1.5 hours.
 Coursera course discussed using Cloud SQL, Cloud Storage, and Cloud DataProc to create a recommendation engine and a relational database to populate house rental recommendations to users.
 Completed the lab.
 * **February 27, 2021** - 30 minutes.
 Began a post on working with JSON-formatted data in BigQuery.